-OPTIONS IMPLICATIONS FOR PORTLAND

-Government service/function/bureau focus Service level Lends itself to a phased implementation or to pilot programs for PB.
-A very common form of PB across U.S. cities yielding a large amount of learning to build on. have found that the effort tapers off after a backlog of projects-"low- hanging fruit" - have been The current reforms may create opportunities to re-think the functions of some bureaus and provide opportunities for PB to help.
-Focus on specific resident population Demographic category The most rigorously targeted use of PB.
-Examples include youth, BIPOC groups, seniors, et al. For many groups, community organizations are potential partners.
-May be difficult to identify target groups responsibly; lends itself to perceived competition between and among targeted groups.
+OPTIONS ADVANTAGES DRAWBACKS IMPLICATIONS FOR PORTLAND Government service/ function/bureau focus Service level Lends itself to a phased implementation or to pilot programs for PB.
+A very common form of PB across U.S. cities yielding a large amount of learning to build on.
+Some cities initiating PB in this way have found that the effort tapers off after a backlog of projects- "low-hanging fruit" - have been addressed.
+The current reforms may create opportunities to re-think the functions of some bureaus and provide opportunities for PB to help.
+Focus on specific resident population Demographic category The most rigorously targeted use o PB.
+Examples include youth, BIPOC groups, seniors, et al. For many groups, community organizations are potential partners. f May be difficult to identify target groups responsibly; lends itself to perceived competition between and among targeted groups.
 May be politically volatile.
 Other identifiable populations Health status has been used in at least one city.
-Early PB in Brazil used a "quality of life" survey tool to identify groups with the greater needs.
-The Portland Insights Survey provides a potential means of targeting groups to be involved in PB.
+Early PB in Brazil The practical advantages of addressing defined groups can be The Portland Insights Survey provides a potential means of undermined by perceived inequities in who gets to participate in PB.